microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaUserAuthenticationPhoneMethod.md

 ## SYNOPSIS
 Retrieve a single phoneAuthenticationMethod object.
-This method is available only for standard Azure AD and B2B users, but not B2C users.
+This method is available only for standard Microsoft Entra ID and B2B users, but not B2C users.
 This API is available in the following national cloud deployments.

 ## SYNTAX